FStarLang/FStar/README.md

 ### Chatting about F* on Zulip

-Users can chat about F* or ask questions at: https://fstar.zulipchat.com

-Zulip (https://zulipchat.com) is an open source alternative to Slack.
+Users can chat about F* or ask questions at https://fstar.zulipchat.com ([Zulip](https://zulipchat.com) is a good open source alternative to Slack)

 ### Community mailing list